Backend · Python

 Overview

 I was tired of the usual problem with job hunting: the same postings show up on five different sites, most of them aren't a real fit for my resume, and the sites themselves do a mediocre job of ranking them.
 Job Search Copilot is the matcher I wanted.
-It pulls postings from Greenhouse, Lever, company career pages, and a couple of aggregators, normalizes the job data, parses my resume into a structured profile, and ranks each job against that profile with an explanation for why it matches or doesn't.
+It pulls postings from Greenhouse, Lever, company career pages, and a job aggregator (Adzuna), normalizes the job data, parses my resume into a structured profile, and ranks each job against that profile with an explanation for why it matches or doesn't.
 It focuses on Edmonton and Calgary software postings, but nothing about the pipeline is region-locked.

 Technology Stack